A weekly pub-based variety show with singers and comics performing to a crowd of

 William Rushton.
 To prove her credentials TV Times took Jill Browne to the Ye Olde

 Bull and Bush on Hamspstead Heath for a colour photo shoot behind the bar.
-Lonnie
+There

-It was the intention to attract a younger, "smarter" audience to Stars and Garters,
+guest.
+It was the intention to attract a younger, "smarter" audience to Stars and

-according to director Robert Fleming, but the show was actually heading for closing
+Garters, according to director Robert Fleming, but the show was actually heading